| Home | Our Hope | |

 And they blasphemed the name of the God of Heaven due to their pains and due to their sores, and they did not repent of their works.
 (Revelation 16:11)

-We see from those in Israel who were to be cut-off that this is also a day of judgement.
+We see from those in Israel who were to be cut-off that this is also a day of judgment.
 The believers will be separated from the unbelievers permanently.
 No longer will salvation by faith be possible.
 For when the hope is seen, faith is no more.

 […] but hope that is seen is not hope, for if we see hope, why do we look for it?
 25. But if we hope for what is not seen, we wait patiently for it.
 (Romans 8:24-25)